1. Skip to content

 Holocaust survivor and engineer Alex Kleytman was at Chanukah by the Sea with his wife, children and grandchildren.

-His wife Larisa said he died trying to protect her from the bullets, according the Chabod Jewish organization.
+His wife, Larisa, said he died trying to protect her from the bullets, according to the Chabad Jewish organization.

 As a child, Kleytman survived the Nazi Holocaust during World War II.
-The 87-year-old emigrated to Australia from Ukraine in the 1990s to escape antisemitism.
+The 87-year-old emigrated to Australia from Ukraine in the 1990s.

 Matilda

-The youngest victim is ten-year-old Matilda, who died in hospital after being shot.
+The youngest victim is 10-year-old Matilda, who died in the hospital after being shot.

-Just before the shooting, Matilda was playing with animals at a petting zoo at Chanukah by the Sea, which she was attending with her family, including her sister, local media report.
+Just before the shooting, Matilda was playing with animals at a petting zoo at Chanukah by the Sea, which she was attending with her family, including her sister, local media.

-Her aunt Lina Chernykh described the 10-year-old as "happy, bright" girl.
+Her aunt Lina Chernykh described the 10-year-old as a "happy, bright" girl.

 "She'd always kiss me, cuddle me and give me the energy … to be happy," her aunt said.